jbcodeforce/jbcodeforce.github.io/docs/techno/minikube.md

             storage: 2Gi
       ```

-1. Download the Helm chart, for example the bitmani one
+1. Download the Helm chart, for example the bitmani one; and modify any parameters in the values.yaml file.

     ```sh
     helm pull bitnami/postgresql
     tar -xvf postgresql-{version}.tgz
     ```

+[See this article](https://facelessnomad.medium.com/deploying-your-app-and-database-with-helm-on-kubernetes-8ba20733eea9) for postgresql and a python app deployments with helm.

 ## Troubleshooting